How Does Amazon & Netflix Personalization Work?

 3. The Use of ‘One-Size-Does-Not-Fit-All’ Approach

 Another thing to learn from Amazon is its unique ability to indulge with each of its customers on a personal level.
-Meaning, every time a customer lands on the ecommerce giant’s site, they’re greeted with a homepage that seems especially designed for them.
-These changes aren’t a one-time affair, but something that happens on an everyday level and on the basis of a customer’s real-time behavior on the platform.
-With this, Amazon constantly delivers a personalized experience with relevant, recommended items that keeps users coming back for more.
+Meaning, that every time a customer lands on the ecommerce giant’s site, they’re greeted with a homepage that seems specially designed for them.
+These changes aren’t a one-time affair, but something that happens on an everyday level and based on a customer’s real-time behavior on the platform.
+With this, Amazon constantly delivers a personalized experience with relevant, recommended items that keep users coming back for more.

 Amazon hasn’t just changed the way customers shop, it has spoilt them for an experience that is distinctive and personalized.
-Pretty much evident from the fact that 57% of customers claim that Amazon offers them more product information, their features and quality, which enhances their overall shopping experience.
+Pretty much evident from the fact that 57% of customers claim that Amazon offers them more product information, features, and quality, which enhances their overall shopping experience.

 Are you feeling inspired?
 Watch the webinar to learn how to fuel customer data for personalization.